A few years ago, Dan surprised me with a trip. “Guess where I’m taking you for your birthday weekend?”

 “I’d like that, and maybe I can even use the three Dutch words I know.”

-We left on Friday morning and arrived at Princess Juliana International Airport in time for a late lunch.
-As we drove to our hotel we watched the sun play on the ocean, creating assorted luminous green and blue hues that Crayola will never be able to duplicate.
+We left on Friday morning, arriving at Princess Juliana International Airport in time for a late lunch.
+The sun teased us as we rode to the hotel, making the ocean sparkle and creating assorted luminous green and blue hues that Crayola will never be able to duplicate.

-Our room at Divi Little Bay Beach Resort had a balcony that overlooked a beautiful white sand beach.
-Cliffs rose to the left and right, and between us and the ocean a row of lounge chairs and umbrellas awaited guests.
-As soon as we stepped out onto the balcony and got a panoramic view of our surroundings, we decided to get some lunch at the beachside bar.
+Our room at Divi Little Bay Beach Resort had a balcony that overlooked a beautiful white sand beach and offered a panoramic view.
+Cliffs rose to the left and right and down on the sand, a row of lounge chairs and umbrellas awaited guests.

-As we sat there, Dan noticed a nearby hill.
+As we ate, Dan noticed a nearby hill.
 “I want to hike up there before we leave,” he said, “just to see what’s on the other side.”
 It sounded intriguing, although I suspected we would just see more ocean.